+□ Nonconformity (IEnvA) Nonconformity refers to the non-fulfilment of a requirement.
+When the Operator fails to meet a requirement, a nonconformity exists.
+Since there are many kinds of requirements, nonconformity can take many forms.
+An Operator may fail to conform (or fail to comply) with mandatory requirements like laws and regulations or with voluntary requirements such as contracts, agreements, codes, and standards, including IEnvA Standards.
 Non-destructive Testing (NDT) Testing applications or methods used to examine aircraft or engine parts or components, which do not destroy or render the item or material unusable.
 Examples of such testing include Radiography, Eddy Current, Dye Penetrant, Ultrasonic, Thermal Imaging and Magnetic Particle Inspection.
-Equivalent Term: Non-Destructive Inspection (NDI) □ Non-lethal Protective Device A device designed to temporarily incapacitate, confuse, delay, or restrain an adversary.
+Equivalent Term: Non-Destructive Inspection (NDI) Non-lethal Protective Device A device designed to temporarily incapacitate, confuse, delay, or restrain an adversary.
 Types of devices may include electrical shock, chemical, impact projectile, physical restraint, light, and acoustic.
 As non-lethal weapons have a temporary effect, they should be used in conjunction with physical restraint devices (e.g. handcuffs, flexible cuffs, body belts).
 Normal Activities (IEnvA) The activities that occur frequently, e.g. daily or under standard operating circumstances e.g. generation of waste.
-NOTAM (Notice to Airmen) An official notice or communication issued by an NAA to inform pilots of hazardous conditions that could affect flight operations, or temporary or permanent changes associated with aeronautical facilities, services, or procedures. ☐ Notice to CoPA Members (NoToCM) An information notification for CoPA auditors NOTOC (Notification to Captain) Accurate and legible written or printed information provided to the pilot-in-command concerning dangerous goods shipments or other special cargo that is to be carried onboard the aircraft.
-Equivalent Terms: NOTAC (Notification to Aircraft Commander), NOPIC (Notification to Pilot-in-command) GLO 78 IRM Ed 9, June 2018
+NOTAM (Notice to Airmen) An official notice or communication issued by an NAA to inform pilots of hazardous conditions that could affect flight operations, or temporary or permanent changes associated with aeronautical facilities, services, or procedures. △ Notice to CoPA Members (NoToCM) A numbered document issued to communicate ISAGO Program and audit matters to ISAGO Auditors.
+NOTOC (Notification to Captain) Accurate and legible written or printed information provided to the pilot-in-command concerning dangerous goods shipments or other special cargo that is to be carried onboard the aircraft.
+Equivalent Terms: NOTAC (Notification to Aircraft Commander), NOPIC (Notification to Pilot-in-command)

-0 Observation A documented statement based on factual evidence that describes nonconformity with an IOSA/ISSA/ISAGO Recommended Practice.
+C Observation A documented statement based on factual evidence that describes nonconformity with an IOSA/ISSA/ISAGO Recommended Practice.
 Note: The term Observation refers specifically to nonconformity with an IOSA/ISSA/ISAGO Recommended Practice, whereas the term observation is generic.
 Occupational Safety and Health The promotion and maintenance of safety and health in the workplace, which includes, inter alia, controlling workplace risk, setting occupational health and safety regulations, providing medical and health services, and generally ensuring the well-being of workers.
 Onboard Library The collection of documents required to be accessible onboard an aircraft for use by the flight crew during flight preparation and in flight.
 One-stop Security A concept whereby a passenger and accompanied baggage are subjected to only one security check during departure, even if the journey involves multiple transfers.
 The concept requires mutual acceptance of key security procedures used to verify that passengers, baggage, cargo shipments, the aircraft and any other item loaded on an aircraft for transport are free of dangerous items, thus not requiring duplication of such security procedures at transfer, transit and destination points.
-One-stop security is normally achieved through harmonized or mutually accepted: - Technical requirements for equipment used in key security measures; - Vetting and training requirements for security personnel engaged in the implementation of key security measures; - Methods of implementation of key security measures; - · Procedures for assessing compliance.
+One-stop security is normally achieved through harmonized or mutually accepted: - Technical requirements for equipment used in key security measures; - Vetting and training requirements for security personnel engaged in the implementation of key security measures; - Methods of implementation of key security measures; - Procedures for assessing compliance.